Pregnancy / 25 July, 2019 / My Baba

-Try side-lying on a medium-firm mattress and use a medium-firm pillow.
+Sleep expert and osteopath Dr Rick Hussein recommends side-lying on a medium-firm mattress with a medium-firm pillow.
 To support the neck and avoid the shoulder shrugging up, your pillow should be dense but malleable, so you can tuck it down into the neck to the top of the shoulder.
 A quality, well-positioned pillow should support the head and the whole of the neck.

-The Kally Pillow is perfect for use during pregnancy to enable you to enjoy a peaceful night’s sleep.
+The Kally Pillow is perfect for use during pregnancy to support a side-lying peaceful night’s sleep.
 Developed by leading Harley Street doctors and osteopaths it’s the ultimate in hypoallergenic ergonomic pillows.